GaurangShaha/BuildingBlocks/README.md

 5. **UI Component**: Includes a set of customizable UI elements and widgets that can be readily integrated into applications to enhance user experience.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/ui-component/index.html).

+6. **Crypto**: Provides a robust framework for handling cryptographic operations within the application, offering support for both in-memory text and stream-based data encryption and decryption.
+You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/crypto/index.html).

 ## Getting Started

 You can integrate the BuildingBlocks Library into your project in two different ways: